nens/geocoder/README.md

 $ docker run -d --name mygeocoder -v /path/to/your/spatialite/db/directory/:/code/db -p 3000:3000 geocoder
 ```

-This command will run the container, name it 'mygeocoder' and will mount a volume into the container on `/code/db`, which is the location where the Node.js process will look for a file called `bagadres.spatialite`.
+Note: This command will run the container, name it 'mygeocoder' and will mount a volume into the container on `/code/db`, which is the location where the Node.js process will look for a file called `bagadres.spatialite`.
 This file needs to be prepared, see the 'spatialite preparation' section in this readme for more info.